apos/rapid-bulky-wshc-by-apos/README.md

 ### Build Time

 - 4 hour pint (Prusa MKS3 Draft 0.3mm, 20% infill)
-- You can save a lot of time, when
+- You can save a lot of time, when you use preconfigured cables with already have preconfigured dupont connectors (2 / 4 / 5 in a row)

 **BE AWARE:**
-THERE ARE DIFFERENCES IN HARDWARE SPECS.
+- THERE ARE DIFFERENCES IN HARDWARE SPECS.
-THIS IS FORE ESP32 (30pin) | ARDUINO FORM FACTOR BREAKOUT BOARD AND JOYSTICK SHIELD.
+- THIS IS FORE ESP32 (30pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an AREDUINO FORMFACTOR JOYSTICK SHIELD.
-PLEASE LOOK AT THE PICTUES DIRECTORY.
+- PLEASE LOOK AT THE PICTURES DIRECTORY for the hardware, that is used.

-Everything will  reusable for a other
+Everything will be reusable for a other projects and can be put apart totally.
+Nothing is soldered.

 ## Source code